 Looking for meaningful experiences that align with your lifestyle choices *cough… veganism*?
 You’ve arrived at the right article.
 Here are the five must-sees in Vietnam for vegan travelers.

 Located in Hoi An, Jacks Cat Cafe is Central Vietnam’s first cat cafe.
-They home over 50 cats and ensure all of them are vet checked, spayed, neutered and given shots.
-The cafe itself is hosted in a beautiful garden setting with options for coffee, tea, juices and delicious veggie food.
+They home over 50 cats and ensure all of them are vet checked, spayed, neutered, and given shots.
+The cafe itself is hosted in a beautiful garden setting with options for coffee, tea, juices, and delicious veggie food.
 Admission includes a complimentary drink and all of the cat love you could imagine.

 If you haven’t heard of Animals Asia, here’s the rundown.
 Animals Asia was founded 20 years ago by a wonderfully compassionate lady named Jill Robinson.
-They have amazing initiatives such as trying to end the trade of dogs and cats for food, trying to end abusive zoo practices, promote humane population management, and much more.
+They have amazing initiatives such as trying to end the trade of dogs and cats for food, trying to end abusive zoo practices, promoting humane population management, and much more.

-They also help end bear bile trade and have rescued over 600 bears, caring for them at their award-winning bear sanctuaries in China and Vietnam.
+They also help end the bear bile trade and have rescued over 600 bears, caring for them at their award-winning bear sanctuaries in China and Vietnam.
 The sanctuary in Vietnam is located about two hours from Hanoi.
 They are not open to the public on a daily basis but they do offer guided tours twice a month.